deekshasharma/gatsby-with-typescript/README.md

   Gatsby TypeScript starter project
 </h1>

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Start your favorite project with this boilerplate code.
+This starter ships with the main Gatsby and TypeScript configuration files you might need to get up and running blazing fast.
 ## 🚀 Quick start

 1.  **Install the Gatsby CLI.**
     ```shell
     npm install -g gatsby-cli
     ```
-    Fork this repo from your GitHub

 1.  **Get this project running on your machine.**
-    Fork this repo from your GitHub and then clone the repo from your GitHub account using this command
+    Fork this repo from your GitHub and then clone it from your GitHub account.
     ```shell script
     git clone git@github.com:<YOUR GITHUB USERNAME>/gatsby-with-typescript.git
     ```
-    Navigate into your new site’s directory and start it up.
+    Navigate into your project directory and start it up.

     ```shell
     cd gatsby-with-typescript/